Kiuryy/uaparser/README.md

 ---

-`UAParser` is a lightweight Golang package that parses and abstracts [HTTP User-Agent strings](https://en.wikipedia.org/wiki/User_agent) with the focus on the currently popular browsers and OSes.
+`UAParser` is a lightweight Golang package that parses and abstracts [HTTP User-Agent strings](https://en.wikipedia.org/wiki/User_agent) with the focus on the currently popular browsers and OS.

 This project is a fork of `uasurfer`.
 For more information, you can take a look at their [repository](https://github.com/avct/uasurfer).